Bringing light to the worldthrough free renewable energy

-In the areas further up the mountains above Nebaj in the El Quiche region of Guatemala, there is often no source of hydro or it is is unreliable especially in the evening due to increased demand.
+In many areas in the highlands of Guatemala, there is often no source of hydro or it is is unreliable especially in the evening due to increased demand.
 Students cannot study adequately after dark as they do not have a good source of light.
 They use candles, kerosene or pine torches which are not very bright, cost money and not healthy as far as the fumes they give off.

-Our plan is to supply solar lanterns to households paid for either by micro finance loans or in exchange for sell-able products such as woven bracelets.
+We are supplying solar lanterns to households as a donation.
 The light will help students study and provide light to provide opportunities to work after the sun sets.